top of page

 There are three levels of validation covered here.
 DoxRunner supports two of them.

-When recording, the setting in the illustration below allows VUGen to identify text between the title tags, and configure the script with web_reg_find() accordingly.
-This setting is compatible with the DoxRunner method.
+This is not a DoxRunner function - it is standard VUGen.
+When recording, the VUGen setting in the illustration below allows VUGen to identify text between the title tags in the response to a request, and configure the script with web_reg_find()

 Advantages: